 I know that the title sounds like click bait.
-Don’t get me wrong – I’m not going to reveal in this account that all digital marketers are members of a cult, or that we’ve secretly got a direct line into Google (I’ve had clients in the past who I’m pretty sure thought I did).
+Don’t get me wrong – I’m not going to reveal in this post that all digital marketers are members of a cult, or that we’ve secretly got a direct line into Google (I’ve had clients in the past who I’m pretty sure thought I did).

 The “secrets” I’ll reveal in this blog aren’t that juicy.
 You might even be aware of or suspect some of this.
 But as I’ve recently written about, I’ve sort of had it up to here with the way some digital marketing agencies go about doing things.

 With that in mind, here are 4 things your digital marketing agency probably won’t tell you (but spoiler alert: I think they should).

 As I mentioned in my previous post, it’s common with bigger agencies for your interface into them to be an account manager.
 An account manager is obviously just that – they’re overseeing your account and responsible for communication with you.
 They’re not necessarily involved in the day-to-day doing of your marketing campaigns.
 This means that a lot of the time, you’re probably not aware or sure of exactly who is involved execution.
 You can’t guarantee their experience, expertise or familiarity with your account or tactics being used.
 Any feedback you may give or specific questions you have could be filtered through several layers before they get to your account executive or back to you.
 You’re a paying customer – you deserve to know who’s working on your account and whether they – y’know- know what they’re doing.